saurabhnegi35/Touch_Typing/README.md

 - Enjoy and practice:
     The typing game provides an engaging and interactive way to practice and enhance your typing skills.
     Make the most of the game by challenging yourself, aiming for accuracy and speed, and enjoying the process of improving your typing abilities.

+## Technologies and Libraries Used

+- Javascript
+- React
+- JSX
+- CSS
+- React Redux